A PARADIGM SHIFT IN WORSHIP

 4 “and does not bring it to the door of the tabernacle of meeting to offer an offering to the LORD before the tabernacle of the LORD, the guilt of bloodshed shall be imputed to that man.
 He has shed blood; and that man shall be cut off from among his people,

-The conflict between the Jews and the Samaritans in those days was as a result of debate and disagreement over the right place to worship God.
+In those days, the conflict between the Jews and the Samaritans was because of debate and disagreement over the right place to worship God.

 But the Lord responded, saying, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father.”
 (John 4:21 NKJV).